kmohrf/pipedput/README.md

 ### Application

-When pipedput is starts it excepts the environment variable `PIPEDPUT_CONFIG_FILE` to be set to the **absolute path** of the config file.
+When pipedput is started it expects the environment variable `PIPEDPUT_CONFIG_FILE` to be set to the **absolute path** of the config file.
 This config file is executed as python code and must set the `PROJECT_CONFIGS` variable.
 See the following example:

 ```python
 import os.path